Lions, Dinosaurs and Bears, Oh My! Binder Park Zoo Opens May 1, 2025

 4 – Ride the ZO&O Railroad

-Take a 1.5-mile scenic ride on this vintage 1963 CP Huntington train, known as the ZO&O Railroad.
+Take a 1.5-mile scenic ride on this vintage 1963 CP Huntington train, the ZO&O Railroad.

-Visitors ride along in an open car pulled by a small locomotive as it takes you on a relaxing loop around part of the zoo.
-Rides are $3 per person.
+Visitors ride along in an open car pulled by a small locomotive as it takes them on a relaxing loop around part of the zoo.

 5 – Take a Photo with the Giant Bear Statue

-You will find this massive bear at the entrance to the American Black Bear exhibit; this towering statue provides a perfect photo op for families.
+This massive bear is at the entrance to the American Black Bear exhibit.
+This towering statue provides a perfect photo op for families.

 6 – Visit the Snow Leopard Encounter